Best Roofing Software in 2026: CRM, Estimating, and Project Management

 Roofing-Specific Strengths:

 Contractor+ is purpose-built for roofing and exterior contractors.
-It includes a roofing material library, understands insurance workflows, and integrates with measurement tools.
-The pricing is transparent (not usage-based), so you know monthly costs upfront.
+It includes a roofing material library.
+It understands insurance workflows.
+It connects with measurement tools.
+The pricing is transparent.
+You know monthly costs upfront.

 Cons:

-– Less market presence in the roofing community (fewer user reviews and case studies)
+• Less market presence in the roofing community

 User Feedback:

 Mid-sized contractors attracted by the all-in-one approach and competitive pricing report positive experiences.
-It’s newer to the market, so there’s less long-term data than established platforms.
+It’s newer to the market.
+There’s less long-term data than established platforms.

 Before selecting software, confirm it includes these non-negotiable capabilities:

-Your software must connect to at least one measurement platform (Hover, Measure, Propeller, or satellite imagery).
+Your software must connect to at least one measurement platform.
+Options include Hover, Measure, Propeller, or satellite imagery.
 Manual measurements are slow, error-prone, and unprofitable.
 This should be seamless, not a workaround.

 Insurance Scope Import and Matching